shenwei356/LexicMap/README.md

         - high-similarity: (a) qcov >= 90% (genes) or 70% (plasmids), (b) pident>=90%.
         - medium-similarity: (a) not belong to high-similarity, (b) qcov >= 50% (genes) or 30% (plasmids), (c) pident>=80%.
         - low-similarity: the remaining.
-    1. The search time varies in different computing environments and mainly depends on the I/O speed and the number of threads.
+    1. **The search time varies in different computing environments and mainly depends on the I/O speed and the number of threads.**
+    1. **The memory use is lower since v0.8.0.**

 More documents: https://bioinf.shenwei.me/LexicMap.